Caraga candy poisonings

 Almost 2,000 people, mostly schoolchildren from the Caraga region of the Philippines, experienced food poisoning after consuming durian, mangosteen, and mango flavored candies in 2015.
 The Food and Drug Administration of the Philippines confirmed that the sweets were contaminated by staphylococcus bacteria, a bacteria commonly found on human skin.
 The cause was suspected to be accidental bacterial contamination by vendors, who had repackaged the candy.

 Victims

 Most of the victims of the food poisoning incident were schoolchildren within the Caraga Region.
-Victims reported of experiencing symptoms such as diarrhea, dizziness, and stomachache.
+Victims reported experiencing symptoms such as diarrhea, dizziness, and stomachaches.
 The cases were reported by at least nine health facilities based in Surigao del Sur, Surigao del Norte and Agusan del Sur.
 At least 10 people were hospitalized.

 The first cases were reported in Cagwait, Surigao del Sur in the morning of July 10.

 Food poisoning symptoms were reported in a dozen towns.

 Response

 Acting Davao City Mayor Paolo Duterte ordered an urgent investigation on July 10 regarding the matter to determine the exact cause of the candy contamination incident.

 On July 11, 2015, the Department of Health in Caraga declared a food poisoning outbreak in the region.
 Hospitals across the Caraga Region were put into white alert in response to the incident.